 By participating fully in this course, you will:

-- Learn design thinking as a methodology for framing and tackling problems in a creative and human-centered way
+- Learn design thinking as a methodology for boosting your learning abilities

 - Explore the dynamics involved in working in interdisciplinary teams